BitcoinSchema/schema/docs/generic_schema.md

 ### Payment

-Payment is used to describe a payment send from one identity to another.
+Payment is used to describe a payment sent from one identity to another.
 It is used by [BPP](https://github.com/icellan/bpp) when creating Content Paywalls.

 ##### OP_RETURN